 |Note: Check out Hosting your company data in multi-user mode in QuickBooks Desktop for more info on how to setup multi-user hosting.|

 Solution 4: Move your company files to your local hard drive

-If you still see the Error -6189, 816 and your company file (.QBW) is currently stored on a removable drive or online, move your company files to your local hard drive.
+If you you access your company file (.QBW) on a removable or online rive, move your company files to your local hard drive.

 Important best practices:

 - Store QuickBooks files, including your company file, on your server computer’s hard drive.
 Online file hosting services like Dropbox, Google Drive, and Box.net are convenient, but they can cause issues.

 - Don’t store files on removable or external drives.
 External hard drives, USB flash drives, and Network Attached Storage [NAS] devices aren’t designed to run QuickBooks or multi-user networks.

 - Don’t encrypt your QuickBooks files or the hard drive storing them.
 This can block your multi-user network connection.